sspdim/frontend/README.md

 # SSPDIM Frontend

-Backend for SSPDIM's a Secure and Private Decentralized Instant Messenger (SSPDIM)
+Frontend for SSPDIM's a Secure and Private Decentralized Instant Messenger (SSPDIM)